Parava (film): Production

 After assisting several directors, Soubin started co-writing a script with friend Muneer Ali, who wrote the script for the segment "Sethulakshmi" in 5 Sundarikal in late 2015.
 In early 2016, Anwar Rasheed announced that he would produce Soubin's directorial debut.
 A casting call announcement was made on 23 April 2016 throughout social media seeking male and female actors between age 13 and 26.

-Filming began in Qissa Cafe in Fort Kochi on 1 June 2016.

 Soundtrack

 The original soundtrack and background score were composed by Rex Vijayan, with lyrics penned by Vinayak Sasikumar.
 An additional song titled "Vadakkele Pathoone", sung by K. E. Nabeesa, a native artist of Mattancheri, is also included in the film as title track.